ncatlab/nlab-content/pages/1/7/5/9/9571/content.md

 The _Grothendieck-Teichm&#252;ller tower_ construction involves [[moduli spaces]] outlined in [[Grothendieck]]'s _[[Esquisse d'un programme]]_ and then developed by [[Vladimir Drinfel'd]] and others.
 It involves the [[Teichmüller groupoids]] which are the [[fundamental groupoids]] of [[moduli stacks]] of [[genus]] $g$ [[curves]] with $n$ points removed.
 It is a basis for the definition of the _Grothendieck-Teichm&#252;ller group_ which is by the definition inertia-preserving [[automorphism group]] of the Grothendieck-Teichm&#252;ller tower.

+The Grothendieck-Teichmüller group is the full automorphism group of the tower -- survey [Collas26, Theorem 3.1](#Collas26).

 ## Definitions

 ...